iqbalnafee/dockerize-php-apace-mysql-app/readme.md

 #command for docker-compose.yaml start

-1. docker-compose up -> to run compose file
+1. docker-compose down -> to stop the compose file
-2. docker-compose down -> to stop the compose file
+2. docker-compose build -> to build the compose file after any change done in Dockerfile
+3. docker-compose up -> to run compose file

 #command for docker-compose.yaml end